thuchula6792/uq-vae/README.md

                                         schedule of training routines using mpi4py

 ## projects:
 * Contains project specific wrappers and routines.
-Note that the drivers are agnostic to the project.
-Project dependent codes are all stored in `/utils_project/`
+Note that the drivers in `/project/drivers_/` are agnostic to the project.
+  Project dependent codes are all stored in `/project/utils_project/`
 * drivers:
     * `training_.py`:                  Drives the training routine.
 Consists of the Hyperparameter class and calls the FilePaths class and the training_routine